Tom Hays, MD, PhD

 Miles Bomback, MPH

-Miles graduated Northwestern University in 2022 with a BA in Neuroscience, and recently obtained my Masters of Public Health (MPH) from Northwestern University’s Feinberg School of Medicine.
+Miles graduated Northwestern University in 2022 with a BA in Neuroscience, and obtained his MPH from Northwestern University’s Feinberg School of Medicine.
 His career goal is to study the role genetic disorders play in health outcomes for vulnerable populations.
+He is currently a medical student at Vagelos College of Physicians & Surgeons of Columbia University.

 Selin Everett